 As in children, the signs and symptoms of LCH depend on where it is found in the body.
 See the General Information section for the signs and symptoms of LCH.

 Tests that examine the organs and body systems where LCH may occur are used to detect (find) and diagnose LCH.
-See the General information section for tests and procedures used to diagnose LCH.
+See the General Information section for tests and procedures used to diagnose LCH.

 In adults, there is not a lot of information about what treatment works best.
 Sometimes, information comes only from reports of the diagnosis, treatment, and follow-up of one adult or a small group of adults who were given the same type of treatment.

-Treatment Options for LCH of the Lung
+Treatment of LCH of the Lung in Adults

 Treatment for LCH of the lung in adults may include: